bholmesdev/bholmesdev/src/blog/why-im-using-surge-and-not-github-pages.md

 The last major benefit is one shared by Zeit Now: deploying whenever you want in a matter of seconds.
 Rather than dirtying up your commit history, you can just deploy your changes instantly and see how they look.
 This was super useful recently when testing out a mobile layout for a site I was developing, where mobile Safari was being a bit more finicky than my mobile viewer in Chrome.
 I could just deploy my changes to whatever URL I chose and see my edits as soon as I refreshed the page!

-##Okay I'm starting to see it.
+## Okay I'm starting to see it.
 What are the limitations?

 So Surge was built to be really good at doing a very specific task.
 If you have anything more than a static site or client side application, there's sadly not much you can do with this tool.
 Any fancy backend you have would need to be deployed separately, or you can use the aforementioned Zeit Now to deploy everything in one place.
 Now is a much more flexible tool that's quickly gaining traction, but I've stayed loyal to Surge because of the routing niceties and lack of any necessary `config` files.

 Of course you should use whatever tool that works best in your workflow.
 But the next time you're building v175 of your portfolio site, consider giving Surge a try 😊

-###Thanks for reading!
-I'm a frontend webdev-in-training always tinkering with something.
-I'll try to post regularly here, so drop a follow if you enjoyed :)